N3b3x/HF-AS5047U/docs/usage.md

 This document shows how to integrate `HF-AS5047U` into your own project.

-## 1. Provide an SPI Bus Implementation
+## 1. Provide a SPI Bus Implementation

 The driver uses a small `spiBus` interface.
 Implement the `transfer()` method for your platform.
 Example for Arduino: